cmcmicrosystems/FPGA-GPU-Cluster/README.md

 test_loss, test_acc = model.evaluate(x_test, y_test, verbose=2)
 print('\nTest accuracy:', test_acc)
 ```
 3. Exit by clicking `ctrl+x` and type `y` to save the file.
+(Alternatively, you can copy mnist.py from this repo to $(pwd)/dockertmp on the host side, then access the file in the directory called /mnt on the container side)
-4. Execute the script by issuing the following command:
+5. Execute the script by issuing the following command:
    ```
    root@e3afd40b59c8:/workspace# python mnist.py
    ```